Krishiv1831/Python-Lab/Experiment-5/README.md

 ## 📎 Extra Notes

-*Sets do not allow duplicate values
+• Sets do not allow duplicate values <br/>
-*Sets do not support indexing
+	• Sets do not support indexing <br/>
-*Dictionary keys must be unique
+	• Dictionary keys must be unique <br/>
-*Dictionaries are widely used in APIs
+	• Dictionaries are widely used in APIs <br/>

-*Both improve program efficiency
+	---